ClarifiedSecurity/catapult/docs/02-how-to-use.md

 ### ctp-deploy-fresh

-Runs deploy as it if the machine does not exist
+Runs deploy as if the machine does not exist.
+This can be useful when deploy has failed before configuring accounts.
+Use this command to deploy the machine again as if it didn't exist and thus use the default values for the accounts.

 _Example usage:_